-Continental Airlines, Inc. ("Continental" or the "Company") is a major United States air carrier engaged in the business of transporting passengers, cargo and mail.
-Continental is the world's fifth largest airline as measured by the number of scheduled miles flown by revenue passengers in 2008.
-Including Continental's wholly owned subsidiary, Continental Micronesia, Inc. ("CMI"), and regional flights operated on Continental's behalf under capacity purchase agreements with other carriers, Continental operates more than 2,000 daily departures.
-As of September 30, 2009, Continental served 117 domestic and 117 international destinations and offered additional connecting service through alliances with domestic and foreign carriers.
-Continental directly served nine Canadian cities, 25 European cities, seven South American cities, and six Asian cities from the U.S. mainland as of September 30, 2009.
-In addition, Continental provides service to more destinations in Mexico and Central America than any other U.S. airline, serving 38 cities.
+Continental is a major United States air carrier engaged in the business of transporting passengers, cargo and mail.
+Including its regional operations, Continental operates approximately 2,400 flights a day to more than 270 U.S. domestic and international destinations.
+As of December 31, 2011, Continental served 150 domestic and 129 international destinations and offered additional connecting service through alliances with domestic and foreign carriers.
+Continental directly served 26 trans-Atlantic destinations, 10 Canadian cities, 22 Caribbean destinations, seven South American cities, and six trans-Pacific destinations from the U.S. mainland as of December 31, 2011.
+In addition, Continental provides service to more destinations in Mexico and Central America than any other U.S. airline, serving 40 cities.
 Through its Guam hub, CMI provides extensive service in the western Pacific, including service to more Japanese cities than any other U.S. carrier.
-The Company's executive offices are located at 1600 Smith Street, Houston, Texas 77002.
-The Company's telephone number is (713) 324-2950 and its website is www.continental.com.
-Information contained on the Company's website is not part of, and is not incorporated in, this Prospectus Supplement.
+Continental's executive offices are located at 1600 Smith Street, Houston, Texas 77002.
+Continental's telephone number is (713) 324-2950 and its website is www.united.com.
+Information contained on Continental's website is not part of, and is not incorporated in, this Prospectus Supplement.